Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - mMonte multi-target simulations
 - Yemeni/Egyptian table generators

 Outputs will match those contained in the `/Outputs/` folder.
-If any issues or script errors arise, please contact the author, **Awale Abdi**.
+If any issues or script errors arise, please feel free to contact the author, **Awale Abdi**.

 ## Contact